 Thailand, Burma, and Malaysia

 Unfortunately, 2019 Kratom laws in the home countries of several popular strains forbid the use or possession of Kratom.
 It is listed as a controlled substance, and bringing it with you could see you facing charges of drug smuggling.
-While illegal, however, in Thailand possession is considered to be of the lowest level of offense, and in Malaysia, simple possession for personal use is not considered a major infraction.
+However, kratom possession (as opposed to importation) in Thailand is considered to be of the lowest level of offense, and in Malaysia, simple possession for personal use is not considered a major infraction.
 That being said, it is illegal and you have been warned.

-Kratom is illegal in South Korea and heavily policed.
+Kratom is illegal in South Korea and is heavily policed.
 Penalties are harsh and can result in imprisonment for even small amounts.
+You absolutely should not travel to South Korea while in possession of kratom!

 Much of Europe regulates Kratom heavily, considering it a controlled substance.
 In several nations, such as Denmark, active campaigns are fighting to lift the heavy hand of the government.
 Currently, Latvia, Lithuania, Poland, Romania, Russia, Sweden, Turkey, Ireland, Italy, Germany, and the UK either outright ban Kratom, list it at a schedule that effectively bans Kratom, or list it as a substance that effectively leaves it banned.
-In Denmark and Finland, Kratom is controlled, but, with a valid prescription, it can be bought and used legally.
+In Denmark and Finland, Kratom is controlled, but with a valid prescription, it can be bought and used legally.
+Be sure to check the kratom laws of the individual European countries you choose to visit.

 Check, Re-check, and Check Again